hackforla/HomeUniteUs/.github/ISSUE_TEMPLATE/control-what-appears-when-you-paste-your-sites-link-in-social-media-sites.md

 name: Control what appears when you paste your sites link in social media sites
 about: Add Open Graph Markup tags to header
 title: Control what appears when you paste your sites link in social media sites
-labels: 'Complexity: Missing, enhancement, Feature: Missing, milestone: missing, Role: missing, size: missing'
+labels: 'Complexity: Missing, enhancement, Feature: Missing, Role: missing'
 assignees: ''

 ---